enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/imports.md

 ---

 Searches the caster's inventory for a specific item.
-The first item found with an inscribed spell will be cast with the provided arguments and the result returned.
+The first item found with an inscribed spell will be cast with the provided arguments.

 ;;;;;